 Right off top, I wanna say I don’t think about dying no time soon.
-Even before the accident, it was always like that.
-Matter of fact, I remember a good friend of mine who never wanted to talk about death.
+Even before the accident it was always like that.
+Matter of fact, I remember a good friend of mine who never liked talking about death.
 My guess is because it was a depressing subject.
-As of today, I wouldn’t wanna give it any of my energy honestly.
-My shit too potent for that.
-But at the same time, we can’t front like it’s inevitable.
-More like the pink elephant in the room cause I understand how close the shit can be, which is why I wanna talk about the song If I Died Tomorrow by Joe Budden.
+I’d agree too, because as of today I wouldn’t wanna give it any of my energy honestly.
+My sh*t (energy) too potent for that.
+But at the same time we can’t front like it’s not inevitable.
+More like the pink elephant in the room but I understand how close the sh*t can be, which is why I wanna talk about the song If I Died Tomorrow by Joe Budden.

 In the song, Joe builds on a lot of relatable situations and the title should be self-evident on what he’s talking about.
 A situation where if he died tomorrow.
 It’s exactly like the 24hrs to live song where you hear these guys (Mase, Jadakiss, DMX and Black Rob) rap about the things they would do if all they had were 24hrs to live.
 It’s the same concept, but both songs have separate moods.
 Joe’s version was a bit more reflective, deeper but refreshing because it’s on a much personal level.
 But it has me thinking.
 If I died tomorrow, what would I say, do or not do?
 Joe spent damn near 7 whole minutes, which isn’t long given the topic, but I think I can muster up a few things so bare with me.